xiaolai/regular-investing-in-box/docs/en/README.md

 >I agree with Masayoshi Sun's point of view, and believe that in the foreseeable future AI will be the best industry.
 However, my point of view is slightly different.
 For instance, I believe the following:
 >
 >>No matter how good the algorithm is, it needs data to feed it.
-Public companies who have large and growing amounts of user data already have sufficient profit-making ability.
+Public companies with large and growing amounts of user data already have sufficient profit-making ability.
 If in the future algorithms are large trees, then growing amounts of data are fertile ground.
 Without fertile ground, the trees can't grow.
 Most algorithm companies will in the end be used by large companies with data.

 The main point is in this sentence: